viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 [Configure the camera as a webcam](/components/camera/webcam).

-Your webcam configuration in the Config Builder will look something like this:
+Your webcam configuration will look something like this:

 ![The webcam configuration UI with video_path set to video0.](/tutorials/img/webcam-line-follower/lf-cam-config.png)